samtaggart/data_threefold_projects_friends/info/projects/green_edge/green_edge.md

 cities = ["Global"]

 [ecosystem]
-# can be chosen from: experiencecreator, experiencepartner, solutionprovider, farmer, systemintegrator
+# can be chosen from: experience, solution, farmer, infrastructure
-categories =  ["solutionprovider", "farmer"]
+categories = ["solution", "farmer"]
 # can be chosen from: tftgranted (receiving TFT Grant)
 badges = []